-The ALA Office for Diversity website provides information and resources on Strategic Planning for Diversity, Employment Discrimination, Diversity Statistics, Diversity Advocacy and the Recruitment and Retention of a Diverse Library Workforce.
+The ALA Office for Diversity, Literacy and Outreach Services website provides information and resources on Strategic Planning for Diversity, Employment Discrimination, Diversity Statistics, Diversity Advocacy and the Recruitment and Retention of a Diverse Library Workforce.

 See these topics at the Advocacy and Issues: Diversity section of the ALA web site: